SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

     ![Picture 7](Linked_image_Files/module-09query2.png)

-    *You can use the Q&A feature to ask a question, and Power BI will respond will a visual.*
+    >**Note**: You can use the Q&A feature to ask a question, and Power BI will respond will a visual.

 11. Click any one of the suggested questions beneath the Q&A box, in the boxes.